eduvpn/documentation/FEDORA_VPN_SERVER.md

     $ sudo setsebool -P httpd_can_network_connect=1

-Allow the OpenVPN process to listen on its management port, `tcp/11940`:
+Allow the OpenVPN process to listen on its management port, `tcp/11940` and `tcp/11941`:

-    $ sudo semanage port -a -t openvpn_port_t -p tcp 11940
+    $ sudo semanage port -a -t openvpn_port_t -p tcp 11940-11941

 ## Apache